Join us!

 Once hired, Healing Arts Collaborative will provide options for:

-Office space for in-person and/or telehealth sessions (in-person, virtual, or hybrid work plans available)
+Office space for in-person and/or telehealth sessions (in-person, virtual, or hybrid work plans available).

 Professional liability insurance.